homeo26/levelic-tree-cipher/README.md

 ## Code Structure

-* Encryption: The plaintext is encoded using the `levelicTreeEncoder` function, which constructs the tree and generates the ciphertext.
+* Encryption: The plaintext is encoded using the `levelicTreeEncryptor` function, which constructs the tree and generates the ciphertext.
-* Decryption: The ciphertext is decoded using the `levelicTreeDecoder` function, which reconstructs the plaintext from the output of the DFS result.
+* Decryption: The ciphertext is decoded using the `levelicTreeDecryptor` function, which reconstructs the plaintext from the output of the DFS result.

 ---